jojaquix/h2isto/README.md

 A simple Http request Histogram generator

-This project use gtest fot unit testing and libpcap for packet capture.
+This project use gtest for unit testing and libpcap for packet capture.
 **git**  and **github access** are necessary to download deps.

 **CMAKE** is used as generation tool and a C++11 compiler in any